muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 This file is the formal freeze note for the first cross-domain bridge layer of the Atlas system.

 How to use this file:
-1. Read this file after reading the core atlas and the first cross-domain bridge documents.
+1. Read this file after reading the core Atlas and the first cross-domain bridge documents.
 2. Use this page to understand what is now considered stable in the current bridge layer.
 3. Use this page to understand what may be safely claimed and what must remain open.
 4. Read together with: